cyberdude88/osint-siem/README.md

 ## Use It

 1. Visit the live site: `https://cyberdude88.github.io/osint-siem/`
-2. Pick an alert category and drill into the official source.
+2. Assist authorities by researching and providing valuable information through researching Open Source Intelligence (OSINT), through ongoing investigations.
+Your report can save lives.
-3. Report responsibly using the provided official channels.
+3. Report responsibly using the provided official channels, and following correct reporting procedures outlined in the alert link.

 ## Run Locally